shikha-yadav562/AcadLink/README.md

 ## 🧠 Smart Technologies Used

-* AI/ML for plagiarism and handwriting similarity detection
+* AI for plagiarism and handwriting similarity detection
 * OCR for handwritten assignment processing
 * NLP for AI-generated content detection
 * Secure cloud-based file handling